WHO WE ARE

-Mark Pyman collaborates in developing the ideas behind CurbingCorruption with Professor Paul Heywood.
+Professor Paul Heywood is Mark Pyman’s close collaborator, bringing academic rigour to the innovative ideas behind CurbingCorruption.
 Paul Heywood holds the Sir Francis Hill Chair of European Politics at the University of Nottingham, UK.
 His research focuses on political corruption, institutional design and state capacity, and he is author, co-author or editor of eighteen books and more than eighty journal articles and book chapters.
 He is leader of the $7m Global Integrity Anti-Corruption Evidence programme (GI-ACE), funded by DFID, which follows an earlier British Academy/DFID programme that he also led.
 He is a Trustee of Transparency International UK, where he chairs the Advocacy and Research Committee.
+More on Paul Heywood here.

 AUTHORS & CONTRIBUTORS